anandhuRaveendran/Spotify-Dapp/README.md

 - **Decentralized Storage**: Songs are stored securely using IPFS via Pinata.
 - **User-Friendly Interface**: A React front-end makes it easy to upload and stream songs in a decentralized way.
 - **Secure & Transparent**: Powered by the Ethereum blockchain for immutability and transparency.
+# User Access:
+Users can listen to songs after paying a small access fee in Sepolia ETH.
+# Song Upload:
+Creators can upload their songs to the platform, which are then tokenized as ERC721 tokens representing ownership.
+# Rewards System:
+Song creators receive weekly rewards based on the play count of their songs.
+The smart contract automatically distributes rewards to the owners based on the number of plays their songs receive.
 ## Technologies Used

 - **Pinata**: For decentralized song file storage on IPFS.